What is the plan?

 The Council would also re-affirm the EU’s commitment to a two-pillar solution with successful implementation of Pillar One.

-All Member States apart from Poland seemed able to accept this compromise although there are reports that support from Hungary has since evaporated.
-Discussion will continue at the next ECOFIN meeting when it is hoped that agreement can be secured.
+All Member States apart from Hungary appear to have accepted this compromise.
+Czechia now presides over the EU Council and it intends to continue negotiations over the summer with the hope of reaching unanimous agreement at the October 2022 ECOFIN meeting.
 The European Parliament must be consulted but the Parliament has already given its broad support to the December draft of the Directive.

 What if unanimity can’t be achieved?